Compare Metal Storage

 Asgard is very intuitive to assemble, the instructions aren't really needed.
 The panels are handed and have a sticker on them for the man who would rather go blind than read instructions (me!).
 There are a lot of screws in this shed so an electric screwdriver is essential.
-The weight and quality feel of the panels is immense, the roof of the Asgard weights as much as the entire weight of shed X. (I must admit putting the roof on myself was tricky as I am (ahem) a little short.
+The weight and quality feel of the panels is immense, and the roof of the Asgard weighs as much as the entire weight of shed X. (I must admit putting the roof on myself was tricky as I am (ahem) a little short.
 I would get a helper next time.
-The finish of each panel is near perfect, no sharp edges anywhere and despite the vast number of screw holes, EVERY SINGLE ONE lines up! - which is pretty amazing.
+The finish of each panel is near perfect, with no sharp edges anywhere, and despite the vast number of screw holes, EVERY SINGLE ONE lines up! - which is pretty amazing.
 The Asgard shed takes a little longer to assemble (45 minutes on my own + the odd rest) simply because there is a base in this shed and so many screws.
 When I say base I mean a real base!!
-It's rock solid, all the side panels link into it internally, so it really is a tough little cookie.
+It's rock-solid, all the side panels link into it internally, so it really is a tough little cookie.
 Again I recommend gloves - Asgard has no sharp bits, but these panels are very heavy.

-Shed X The doors are made from the same disappointing material as the rest of the shed (low grade, thin metal) The finish is very poor and again the door is attached from the outside.
+Shed X The doors are made from the same disappointing material as the rest of the shed (low-grade, thin metal) The finish is very poor and again the door is attached from the outside.
 The hinges are tacked on with either glue or weld.

 Shed X has a traditional hasp and staple arrangement for your own padlock.
 However as I have already mentioned, with all the screws on the outside and the fact you can lift the shed up negates the need for a padlock as it is in effect - useless.
 There is a benefit to this system though.
-If I ever lose my key I can lift the shed out of the way to get my lawn mower out.
+If I ever lose my key I can lift the shed out of the way to get my lawnmower out.

-The Asgard shed has an integral drill and pick resistant lock.
+The Asgard shed has an integral drill and pick-resistant lock.
 Superb locking action!
 A lovely touch is the ability to unlock from the inside without a key, so the kids won't get locked inside (though that is tempting).
-Inside the shed you will find an integral lock and bolt system giving this shed no less than 3 reinforced steel locking points.
+Inside the shed, you will find an integral lock and bolt system giving this shed no less than 3 reinforced steel locking points.
 These locks will shear off if a break-in is attempted.

 Shed X's inside is absolutely fine.
 It does what it says in the box.
 There are no leaks and no sharp corners.
 A few screws do stick through in the roof though, so look out if you are one of those tall types.
-The external weather proof coating is also present on the inside, so rust should not be a problem internally.
+The external weatherproof coating is also present on the inside, so rust should not be a problem internally.

 Looking around both sheds the difference is remarkable.
-The Asgard shed is much better looking IMO (the neighbours will be jealous) Nice touches such as the integral rain guard keep driving rain out of the door joints (I'm told that if you pay for installation Asgard will also apply Silicone around all other joints as well) A series of hidden vents in the underside of the roof reduce condensation.
+The Asgard shed is much better looking IMO (the neighbours will be jealous) Nice touches such as the integral rain guard keep driving rain out of the door joints (I'm told that if you pay for installation Asgard will also apply Silicone around all other joints as well) A series of hidden vents in the underside of the roof reduces condensation.
 The whole shed is very substantial.
 A very nice piece of kit.

 The Asgard shed is twice as much to buy as Shed X. That you can't deny.
-But for twice the money you get a metal shed with a ten year warranty, made in the UK (support local industry), with a recognised reputation (these guys sell to the Police).
+But for twice the money you get a metal shed with a ten-year warranty, made in the UK (support local industry), with a recognised reputation (these guys sell to the Police).
 The shed is of top quality, looks great and will last forever.
 It is my understanding the Asgard shed is so good that it sells into local government for schools and colleges for sports equipment storage...